xPetersue/RedefinitionLightingChatGPT/README.md

 3. We utilize ChatGPT to translate voice messages into JSON format and send the relevant commands via MQTT and achieve the setup of lighting scene mode.
   For Example:
-    At this point we should be able to start describing our communication flow in terms of MQTT concepts:
            {
               "brightness": 255,
               "color_mode": "rgb",